Increasing the STEM Potential of Individuals Who Read Braille

 Amy Lancaster: Video Editing

-Each year Project INSPIRE will offer up to six self-paced, 6-week, online courses at no cost for targeted groups of professionals including:
+Project INSPIRE continues to develop self-paced, 6-week, online courses at no cost for targeted groups of professionals including:

 - teachers of students with visual impairments (TSVIs)